wqy0916/eu_ex/README.md

 `TRUECAPTCHA_APIKEY`: (optional) TrueCaptcha service to solve CAPTCHA.
 Its default value is TrueCaptcha demo api key, recommended to set to use your own.

+ **Tips.** TrueCaptcha demo apikey is banned, so it's recommended to set to use your own.

 `AIRTABLE_API_KEY`: If you want to adopt `zapier mail parser + airtable` to get email PIN(login or renew), it's required.
 Otherwise it's optional.

 `AIRTABLE_BASE_IDS`: If you want to adopt `zapier mail parser + airtable` to get email PIN(login or renew), it's required.
 Otherwise it's optional.